melissaschenk/leaflet-challenge/README.md

 In this section:

-* Plotted a second data set on our map.
+* Plotted a second data set onto map.

-* Added base maps (light, dark, satellite) to choose from as well as separated out our two different data sets (earthquakes and tectonic plages) into overlays that can be turned on and off independently.
+* Added base maps (light, dark, satellite) to choose from as well as separated out the two different data sets (earthquakes and tectonic plages) into overlays that can be turned on and off independently.

 * Added layer controls to map.